Are You a Warrior? And If So, What Kind?

 The Warrior as an archetype may have evolved from hunters turning their skills to new uses.
-For example, the abilities needed to hunt animals developed into those that helped hunter/Warriors conquer new lands for their people to inhabit and gain access to needed food supplies, water, or other necessities.
+For example, the abilities needed to hunt animals developed into those that helped hunters/Warriors conquer new lands for their people to inhabit and gain access to needed food supplies, water, or other necessities.
 It also helped those who fought back against these invaders, just as they would with fierce wild animals charging into a village.
 Modern imperialism is similar in its underlying pattern.
 Even today, some wars are imperialistic and some defensive, to protect against attack.
-At the same time, some Warriors are ruthless killers or mercenaries, while others fight for love of their country, go back for their comrades, treat those they capture with dignity, and prevent civilian casualties as best they can.
-Where any of us falls on our balance of self-interest and altruism affects this difference in degrees as well as in an absolute polarity.
+At the same time, some Warriors are ruthless killers or mercenaries, while others fight for love of their country, go back for their comrades, treat those they capture with dignity and prevent civilian casualties as best they can.
+Where any of us falls on our balance of self-interest and altruism affects this difference in degrees as well as in absolute polarity.

 At present, our war stories are evolving.
-The old idea of war as good country against bad country has eroded, and, even with comic book-style Superheroes, our good guys often are flawed and the bad guys have some good in them.
+The old idea of war as "good country against bad country" has eroded, and, even with comic book-style superheroes, our good guys often are flawed and the bad guys have some good in them.
 The War on Terror is essentially a battle against networks of various kinds, not countries, and warfare has now begun to be carried out in cyberspace and in economic competition.
-It has been clear for some time that with the invention and proliferation of nuclear weapons, war must become an anachronism, if we do not want to end the world as we know it.
+It has been clear for some time that with the invention and proliferation of nuclear weapons, war must become an anachronism if we do not want to end the world as we know it.
 In our personal lives, more and more of us—guys as well as gals—are growing up being told by our parents and teachers to use our words, not our fists, to resolve conflict.

 Warrior Sports, Business, and Religion